Open Source Disaster Management Solutions

 About

-The first version of Sahana was created in Sri Lanka to help coordinate the response to the 2004 Tsunami.
-Since then it has been deployed in over 30 countries by dozens of groups ranging from large international NGOs such as Internal Federation of Red Cross (IFRC) to grassroots networks such as Occupy Sandy.
+The first Sahana software was created in Sri Lanka to help coordinate the response to the 2004 Tsunami.
+Since then SSF software has been deployed in over 30 countries by dozens of groups ranging from large international NGOs such as Internal Federation of Red Cross (IFRC) to grassroots networks such as Occupy Sandy.

-As a nonprofit, community-driven free/libre/open-source software project, Sahana’s success is dependent on a vibrant community of passionate and enthusiastic people.
+As a nonprofit, community-driven free/libre/open-source software project, the SSF’s success is dependent on the contributions of passionate and enthusiastic people.

 To get involved, follow us on Twitter, join the Sahana EDEN listserv and read our blog.